Hypothesis Testing > Sign Test

 What is the Sign Test?

-The sign test is a statistical test to compare the sizes of two groups.
+The sign test compares the sizes of two groups.
 It is a non-parametric or “distribution free” test, which means the test doesn’t assume the data comes from a particular distribution, like the normal distribution.
 The sign test is an alternative to a one sample t test or a paired t test.
 It can also be used for ordered (ranked) categorical data.

 How to Calculate a Paired/Matched Sample Sign Test